Gaza ceasefire deal reached — will Israel ratify it?

 REUTERS/Hatem Khaled

-In addition, Israel will pull its troops back to the edges of Gaza, though withdrawal from several strategic points, such as the Netzarim Corridor that bisects the enclave or the Egypt-Gaza border, remains a matter of separate talks.
+In addition, Israel will pull its troops back to the edges of Gaza, though withdrawal from several strategic points, such as the Netzarim Corridor that bisects the enclave, or the Egypt-Gaza border, remains a matter of separate talks.

-Palestinian civilians in Gaza will be allowed to freely return to their homes, or what remains of them after 15 months of war, and a surge of humanitarian aid will pour into the strip.
+Palestinian civilians in Gaza will be allowed to return to their homes, or what remains of them after 15 months of war, and a surge of humanitarian aid will pour into the strip.

 A second phase would entail further prisoner exchanges, while a third phase would envision a more permanent settlement of Gaza’s status and governance.
 Both of those phases are to be negotiated during the first phase.